Who Is Regular Window Cleaning Best For? (Not good for)

 If your life is action packed

-You’re juggling work, school runs, travel, or just the general pace of life, organizing things repeatedly takes up mental space that could otherwise be spent doing more important things.
+You’re juggling work, school runs, travel, or just the general pace of life, organising things repeatedly takes up mental space that could otherwise be spent doing more important things.

-With a regular service, you’re added to an established cleaning route and cleaned on a predictable cycle; most window cleaning companies offer this on 4 or 6 weekly cycles typically.
+With a regular service, you’re added to an established cleaning route and cleaned on a predictable cycle; most window cleaning companies typically offer this on 4 or 6 weekly cycle.

 For many families and professionals, that structure is the real benefit — not just the clean windows, but the simplicity behind having windows cleaned and hopefully the payment method to which most professional window cleaning businesses have configured on a direct debit type of system (in the UK this is typically the service GoCardless)